dwdas9/home/articles/Misc/Docker/Kafka/docker-compose-commented.md

 ## The docker-compose.yml file - fully commented

-Here is the full docker-compose file with inline-comments which will be helpful for further customization and understanding
+Here is the full docker-compose file with inline-comments which will be helpful for further customization and understanding.
+The file has been tested throughly while building in Mac M1 environment.

 ```yaml